aivanzhang/panda_patrol/examples/dagster/README.md

     dagster dev -f hello-dagster.py
     ```
 3. Modify the `.env`.
 Note that the `SMTP_*` and `PATROL_EMAIL` values are dummy values.
 You will need to replace them with your own values.
-4. Start the panda-patrol server.
+4. Start the Panda Patrol server.
 This is needed to run the patrols.
     ```bash
     python -m panda_patrol
     ```
 5. Open the Dagster UI at http://localhost:3000/ and materialize the `hackernews_top_story_ids` and `hackernews_top_stories` assets.
-6. After the assets finish, you should see the results of the patrols in the panda-patrol UI at http://localhost:8000.
+6. After the assets finish, you should see the results of the patrols in the Panda Patrol UI at http://localhost:8000.
 It should look like
     ![Panda Patrol UI](result.png)

 :tada: Congrats! :tada: You have now added Panda Patrols to Dagster!
 See the [documentation](https://github.com/aivanzhang/panda_patrol/wiki) for more information on other features like adjustable parameters, alerting, and silencing.